SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 ## Which language should I learn if I want to code

 Languages wax and wane in favour.
-The most popular languages are not the same as the most adopted languages on the web.
+The most popular languages are not the same as the most adopted languages on the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or the Web.

 While JavaScript - often abbreviated to JS - is the most popular front-end language, PHP is the still the most used.
 Wordpress is built on PHP and initially so was Facebook!